Twigonometry/OSCP-Notes-Template/README.md

 ![[Pasted image 20210813180944.png]]

 Organising notes this way may seem like a lot of overhead.
 I don't recommend making your notes this fleshed out while solving the box, but I do think it is useful to go back and complete this process after you've finished.
 It will help consolidate what you've learned, and make examples of exploits easier to find during the exam.

+You can treat this as a true [Zettelkasten](https://zenkit.com/en/blog/a-beginners-guide-to-the-zettelkasten-method/), with each note representing a [[Find Writeable Directories|singular concept]] - or you can have notes that show [[15 - Shell as Andy|a narrative]].
+I prefer a mix - notes on tools are good as singular items, and writeups of machines are good to read in one long document.
+Cheat sheets can be used to link the two with examples.

 ### Course Content